Don't hope to get rid of books (Umberto Eco)

 In basket

-A remarkable stylist, a subtle psychologist, a master of subtext, Anton Pavlovich Chekhov had a great influence on the development of world literature.
-He was always interested in the most ordinary people in everyday affairs and worries, he told about their lives, dreams, hopes for the future without prophecy and moralizing, giving his readers the right to draw their own conclusions.
-Stories and plays written in the last quarter of the nineteenth century still arouse interest all over the world, and novelists and playwrights recognize that it was Chekhov who opened to them the unprecedented possibilities of the art of the word.
-"Reading Chekhov, I laugh, rejoice, admire...
-This is the definition of talent" (L. N. Tolstoy).
-"I heartily advise you to look into Chekhov's books more often... so that, forgetting, you can relive these fabulous dreams as they were conceived" (V. V. Nabokov).
-"One can be in awe of Tolstoy's mind.
-Admire the elegance of Pushkin.
-Appreciate the moral quest of Dostoevsky.
+A remarkable stylist, subtle psychologist, and master of subtext, Anton Pavlovich Chekhov exerted a profound influence on the development of world literature.
+He was always interested in ordinary people in their everyday affairs and concerns; he described their lives, dreams, and hopes for the future without prophecy or moralizing, leaving his readers free to draw their own conclusions.
+His stories and plays written in the last quarter of the 19th century continue to generate interest worldwide, and prose writers and playwrights acknowledge that Chekhov opened up unprecedented possibilities for them in the art of words.
+"Reading Chekhov, I laugh, rejoice, and admire...
+That is the definition of talent" (L. N. Tolstoy).
+"I sincerely advise you to look into Chekhov's books more often... so that, lost in thought, you can experience these fairytale dreams as they were intended" (V. V. Nabokov).
+"You can revere Tolstoy's intellect.
+Admire Pushkin's elegance.
+"To appreciate Dostoevsky's moral quest.
 Gogol's humor.
 And so on.
-However, one only wants to be like Chekhov" (Sergei Dovlatov).
+However, the only person I want to be like is Chekhov" (Sergei Dovlatov).

 See also: